tjassal/tjassal.github.io/_posts/2020-02-04-MogadoreHS-visits-KSU.md

   <figcaption>Thanks to Mr. Vydra and his class for stopping by the lab.</figcaption>
 </figure>

-***Header image: Nighttime lights of Italy captured by astronauts aboard the International Space Station (source: NASA Earth Observatory).***
+***Top image: Nighttime lights of Italy captured by astronauts aboard the International Space Station (source: NASA Earth Observatory).***